arco1847/ehmapp/README.md

-# ehma : Electronic Health Management System 👋
+# ehmapp : Electronic Health Management System 👋

 This is a Mobile+WEB app built with React Native,TypeScript,MySQL.